pinobatch/numism/docs/gb_coins.md

 [TASVideos GB Accuracy Tests] lists a set of Game Boy emulator test ROMs by Blargg that measure CPU-visible behaviors.
-The tests show the following results in NO$GMB in DMG mode:
+The tests show the following results in NO$GMB final, VisualBoyAdvance-M 2.1.4, and mGBA 0.9-6554-a2cd8f6cc in DMG mode:

-- CPU Instrs: 9 of 11 pass
+- CPU Instrs: NO$GMB 9 of 11, VBA-M and mGBA pass
-- DMG Sound 2: 0 of 12 pass
+- DMG Sound 2: NO$GMB 0 of 12, VBA-M 7 of 12, mGBA 10 of 12
-- Instr Timing: Fail
+- Instr Timing: NO$GMB fails, VBA-M and mGBA pass
-- Mem Timing 2: 0 of 3 pass
+- Mem Timing 2: NO$GMB 0 of 3, VBA-M 2 of 3, mGBA passes
-- OAM Bug 2: LCD Sync fails, rendering others unmeasurable
+- OAM Bug 2: NO$GMB LCD Sync fails, rendering others unmeasurable;
+  VBA-M and mGBA 3 of 8

 I plan to research the reason behind each failure in order to understand how the behavior of the NO$GMB fantasy console differs